Year 6 - 2017/18

-- PE is on Fridays – please make sure you have the full kit.
+- PE is on Tuesdays and Fridays – please make sure you have the full kit.

 - Homework will go out on Thursday and must be returned on Tuesday.